 Short-term Training: Molecular breeding for young trainee breeders and NARS scientists will be conducted.
 Continuous short-term training will occur through iterative data analysis and interpretation cycles using the phenotyping and genotyping data generated by each of the three Host Country partner teams (about 12 participants).
-To provide periodic intensive training, we will convene a training workshop in March - April 2015 at UCR, using training modules developed by the UC-R team and by the CGIAR GCP Integrated Breeding Platform program (IBP).
-The IBP is using our tropical legumes project cowpea breeding population data for the training modules development.
-We conducted our first breeding workshop in FY14 (March 2014) at UCR which was a great success, and will use the same format for the workshop in FY15.
+To provide periodic intensive training, we convened a training workshop in March 2014 and again in March 2015 at UCR, using training modules developed by the UC-R team and by the CGIAR GCP Integrated Breeding Platform program (IBP) Breeding Management System (BMS).
+The IBP-BMS is using our tropical legumes project cowpea breeding population data for training modules development.
+We will use the same format for the workshop in FY16, to be held in Livingstone, Zambia in February preceding the World Cowpea Conference.
 The molecular breeding approach is complex and requires a combination of hands-on experience with self-generated data sets, augmented with periodic intensive training workshops to improve knowledge, skills and problem-solving.
 The technologies underlying the genotyping capability are in a state of frequent enhancement and upgrade, requiring periodic training input.
 Thus both young breeder trainees new to the programs and experienced breeders from the HC NARS are in need of this training.
 Training materials and protocols will also be used by the NARS breeders to train the technical staff in the NARS programs after NARS breeders have been trained further on the standardized electronic fieldbook, leaf assay, and field phenotyping protocols.